ProfessionalWiki/AutomatedValues/README.md

 The core building block of this extension are so-called "Rules".

-You can read the bellow step-by-step explanation or look immediately at [example.json].
+You can read the below step-by-step explanation or look immediately at [example.json].

 A Rule consists of zero or more Entity Criteria, which allow you to specify which Wikibase entities the Rule applies to.
-For instance "all entities where P1 is Q1", which might translate to "all entities instanceof Person".
+For instance, "all entities where P1 is Q1", which might translate to "all entities instanceof Person".

 ```json
 {